zmike/zmike.github.io/_posts/2023-09-22-tis-the-season.md

 * `submit_noop` submits nothing.
 There's no semaphores, no cmdbufs, it just submits and returns in order to provide a baseline
 * `submit_50noop` submits nothing 50 times, which is to say it passes 50x `VkSubmitInfo` structs to `vkQueueSubmit` (or the 2 versions if sync2 is supported)
 * `submit_1cmdbuf` submits a single cmdbuf.
 In theory this should be slower than the noop case, but I hate computers and obviously this isn't true at all
 * `submit_50cmdbuf` submits 50 cmdbufs.
-In theory this should be slower than the single cmdbuf case, and, thankfully, this one particular time in which we have expectations of how computers work does match our expectations, and the numbers are lower
+In theory this should be slower than the single cmdbuf case, and, thankfully, this one particular time in which we have expectations of how computers work does match our expectations
 * `submit_50cmdbuf_50submit` submits 50 cmdbufs in 50 submits for a total of 50 cmdbufs per `vkQueueSubmit` call.
-This is the slowest test, you would think, and I thought that too, and the longer this explanation goes on the more you start to wonder if computers really do work at all like you expect or if this is going to upset you, but it's Friday, and I don't have anywhere to be except the gym, so I could keep delaying the inevitable for a while longer, but I do have to get to the gym so sure, this is totally gonna be way slower than all the other tests
+This is the slowest test, you would think, and I thought that too, and the longer this explanation goes on the more you start to wonder if computers really do work at all like you expect or if this is going to upset you, but it's Friday, and I don't have anywhere to be except the gym, so I could keep delaying the inevitable for a while longer, but I do have to get to the gym, so sure, this is totally gonna be way slower than all the other tests, trust me™

 It's a great series of tests which showcase some driver pain points.
 Specifically it shows how slow submit can be.